jackonelli/posterior_linearisation_smoothing/README.md

 # Bayesian filtering and smoothing

-_NB: This is a work in progress_

-This is the code base for the paper "Robust posterior linearisation smoothing".
+This is the code base for the pre-print [Posterior linearisation smoothing with robust iterations](https://arxiv.org/abs/2112.03969).
 It also provides implementations for related papers

 ## Setup